Sunday, March 2, 2025, 10 a.m.-4 p.m.

 • BROADN volunteers will show the kids and their families how to use a microscope while talking about BROADN’s research and how different particles such as pollen or fungi that move through the air.

-• https://broadn.colostate.edu/outreach/
+• More at https://broadn.colostate.edu/outreach/

-• Bug Zoo
+• Bug Zoo, CSU

 • Our Bug Zoo and Agricultural Biology K-12 programming gives kids and adults alike the opportunity to interact and engage with arthropods.
 Our research demonstrates that children learning about bugs when they are are less likely to develop fears associated with insects.

-• https://agsci.colostate.edu/agbio/the-bug-zoo/
+• More at https://agsci.colostate.edu/agbio/the-bug-zoo/

 • CIRA is a leading atmospheric science research institute – come learn about how we see the Earth from space!

-• More at: www.cira.colostate.edu
+• More at www.cira.colostate.edu

-• FORTCAST (FORT Collins Atmospheric ScientisTs)
+• FORTCAST (FORT Collins Atmospheric ScientisTs), CSU

 • FORTCAST is a student chapter of the American Meteorological Society and is comprised of students within the CSU Department of Atmospheric Science.
 Let’s learn how the atmosphere works!
 We will have several hands-on science demonstrations to help you learn about weather, chemistry, and climate.

-• http://fortcast.atmos.colostate.edu/
+• More at http://fortcast.atmos.colostate.edu/

-• Human Anatomy Interactive Room
+• Human Anatomy Interactive Room, CSU

 • Engaging kids in science and health through hands on anatomy exercises.